rob-myers/rob-myers.github.io/docs/plan.md

   - ✅ remove `api.mapWire`
 - ✅ `spawn` should be able to read arbitrarily many
 - ✅ remove support for `WhileClause`
-- 🚧 CssPanZoom supports pointerup from descendants, distinguished via tags from data-tags
+- ✅ CssPanZoom supports pointerup from descendants, distinguished via tags from data-tags
+- `track` sends adaptation of npc animPath when walking
+- BUG `goLoop` "idle" while moving along path
+  - hard to repro, but definitely there

 - 🚧 Andros is situated
   - ✅ CssPanZoom returns to andros

-  - 🚧 CssPanZoom tracks npc in better way
+  - CssPanZoom tracks npc in better way
     - ✅ simplify/improve ui-idle event
       - ✅ CssPanZoom.events has {completed,cancelled}-transition, ui-idle
       - ✅ `track` uses CssPanZoom.{events,idleTimeoutId}